textileio/community/docs/a-tour-of-textile.md

 #### Cat any data on the network

 Downloading data behind a path is one of the most useful IPFS APIs.
-For example, we can "cat" an unencrypted Textile logo into a PNG file.
+For example, we can "cat" an unencrypted Textile logo into a PNG file:

 ```tab="cmd"
 textile ipfs cat "QmarZwQEri4g2s8aw9CWKhxAzmg6rnLawGuSGYLSASEow6/0/d" > textile.png